aboss123/libtermcolor/doc/use.md

 Use the following character (sequences) and _only_ them within a left and right bracket to construct valid colors.
 The color buffer given to `tcol_color_parse` should _not_ have brackets, however.
 This is only for the format-to-stream functions.

+Termcolor format strings are a subset of standard printf format strings.
+This is because the use of squiggly brackets is overloaded.
+However, any printf format string can be converted into an equivalent termcolor format string by replacing all occurrences of `{` with `{{`.

 ### Foreground Colors

 Character | Name